-The proposed model is successful at generating diverse and coherent sentences.
-To model conditional distributions for the structured output representation \citeauthor{cvae15sohn} extended variational autoencoders by introducing an objective which maximizes the conditional data log-likelihood.
-In our approach, we use an RNN-based conditional variational autoencoder to model the distribution of the potential fixes given erroneous programs. \paragraph{Learning-based Program Repair.} Recently there has been a growing interest in using learning-based approaches to automatically repair the programs \cite{monperrus2018automatic}. \citeauthor{long2016automatic} proposed a probabilistic model by explicitly designing code features to rank potential fixes for a given program. \citeauthor{pu2016sk_p} employ an encoder-decoder neural architecture to automatically correct programs, where they use beam search to generate candidate programs.
-In these works, and many learning-based programming repair approaches, enumerative search over programs is required to resolve all errors.
-However, our proposed framework is capable of predicting the location and potential fixes by passing the whole program to the model.
-Besides this, unlike our approach, which only generates fixes for the given erroneous program, \citeauthor{pu2016sk_p} need to predict whole program statements to resolve bugs.
+The proposed model is successful in generating diverse and coherent sentences.
+To model conditional distributions for the structured output representation Sohn et al. \cite{cvae15sohn} extended variational autoencoders by introducing an objective that maximizes the conditional data log-likelihood.
+In our approach, we employ an RNN-based conditional variational autoencoder to model the distribution of the potential fixes given erroneous programs.
+Variational autoencoder approaches enable the efficient sampling of accurate and diverse fixes.